PIReTship/bookdata-tools/docs/data/cluster.md

 ## Clustering Algorithm

-Our clustering algorithm begins by forming a bipartite graph of ISBNs and record identifiers.
+Our clustering algorithm begins by forming an undirected graph of record identifiers.
 We extract records from the following:

-- Library of Congress book records
+- Library of Congress book records, with edges from records to ISBNs recorded for that record.
-- OpenLibrary editions.
-If the edition has an associated work, we use the work identifier instead of the book identifier.
+- OpenLibrary editions, with edges from editions to ISBNs recorded for that edition.
-- GoodReads books.
-If the book has an associated work, we use the work identifier instead.
+- OpenLibrary works, with edges from works to editions.

-We convert each record identifier to a [book code](ids.html#book-codes) to avoid confusion between different identifier types (and keep ID number reuse between data sets from colliding).
+- GoodReads books, with edges from books to ISBNs recorded for that book.

-There is an edge from an ISBN to a record if that record reports the ISBN as one of its identifiers.
+- GoodReads works, with edges from works to books.

-We then compute connected components on this graph, and treat each connected component as a single ‘book’ (what we call a *book cluster*).
-The cluster is identified by the smallest book code of any of the book records it comprises, but these cluster identifiers shouldn't be treated as meaningful.
+We then compute the connected components on this graph, and treat each connected component as a single ‘book’ (what we call a *book cluster*).

 The idea is that if two ISBNs appear together on a book record, that is evidence they are for the same book; likewise, if two book records have the same ISBN, it is evidence they record the same book.